 Note: must1: A must box may occur as a child box in any box hierarchy, to indicate reader responsibility for understanding any child boxes of the must box's parent box.
 These locations are not enumerated in the above table.
 Exemplar must boxes are included in the table, but these positions should not be considered exhaustive.

 1. Video Extended Usage ('vexu') box

 This section describes how the video extended usage extension box is organized and the constituent boxes.

+'''

-Box Type: 'vexu' Container: Visual Sample Entry (different coding types) Mandatory: No Quantity: Zero or one
+Box Type: 'vexu'

+Container: Visual sample entry (different coding types)

+'''